 - A duty of care on the part of a construction company to prevent dangerous site conditions, as outlined above

 - A breach of the duty that led to a dangerous condition or a direct accident

 - A personal injury that directly resulted from the breach of duty

 Regarding the last point, construction companies may try to allege that injury victims contributed to their own injury or that the injury was otherwise not the direct result of a breach of their duty of care.
 They may also try to deny liability, stating that some other company like a subcontractor should ultimately have taken responsibility for the site conditions.

 Both situations demand expertise, experience, and professional dedication when pursuing a construction injury claim.
-Consider hiring a New Jersey personal injury lawyer to handle your claim and increase your chances of successful damages recovery.
+Consider hiring a New Jersey workers’ compensation lawyer to handle your claim and increase your chances of successful damages recovery.

 You can contact the Law Offices of Peter N. Davis to receive a free consultation and to potentially start your injury claim today.